Mohammadashif007/educational-service-client/README.md

 # education.org

 Welcome to education.org!
-This is a website dedicated to providing educational resources and services to learners worldwide.
-Below you'll find information about the technologies used, features, and how to set up and run the project locally.
+This website provide educational content for learners as well as bring a new opportunity of the teachers.
+Who have any kind of skill and have courage to teach others, they can upload their content here .
+Below you will aware of information about the technologies used, features.

 ## Technologies Used